eth-p/uni-chip8/docs/project/Product-Document.md

 ### Windows Environment Requirements

 Developers may use Windows machines for this project.
-The requirement for *Windows Subsystem for Linux* has been deprecated; you may uninstall WSL if you have it.
+The requirement for *Windows Subsystem for Linux* has been deprecated.

 - **Required Installations**
   - [NodeJS for Windows](https://nodejs.org/en/)